 The rest is gardening history.
 That summer I grew vegetables, flowers, and my very own Plum tree which gave me fruit after three years!
 I remember mom had told me how she planted an apricot tree from one she had eaten, and no one believed it would grow... but it did and she harvested apricots for years!
 At that point I was so enamored with gardening, plants, trees, and flowers that they became real to me in the sense that I named them, bestowing gender upon them, each with a carefully chosen name at planting time.

 Garden Journal 4/30/96

-I am so thrilled each time something new is beginning to bloom or coming up again from the last season, that always thrills me!
+I am so thrilled each time something new is beginning to bloom or coming up again from the last season!
 Shasta daisies have spread everywhere, by division and from seed.
 The pink anemones are up, the honeysuckle forming sweet, white flower buds.
 Perfect little white flowers dance just above the strawberry plants.
 I spot one bright red berry and quickly taste it.
 Not quite ready, it is sour in my mouth yet still delicious!
 A single yellow Dutch Iris has bloomed near the poppies.
 Note: plant more of these.
 They are lovely together.